Sonia Sanchez: Style and themes

-Sanchez is known for her innovative melding of musical formats—such as the blues—and traditional poetic formats like haiku and tanka.
+Sanchez is known for her innovative melding of musical formats—such as the blues—and traditional poetic formats such as haiku and tanka.
 She also uses spelling to celebrate the unique sound of black English, for which she gives credit to poets such as Langston Hughes and Sterling Brown.

 Her first collection of poems, Homecoming (1969), is known for its blues influences in both form and content.
 The collection describes both the struggle of defining black identity in the United States as well as the many causes for celebration Sanchez sees in black culture.
 Her second book, We a BaddDDD People (1970), solidifies her contribution to the Black Arts Movement aesthetic by focusing on the everyday lives of black men and women.
 These poems make use of urban black vernacular, experimental punctuation, spelling, and spacing, and the performative quality of jazz.

 Though still emphasizing what she sees as the need for revolutionary cultural change, Sanchez's later works, such as I've Been a Woman (1978), Homegirls and Handgrenades (1985), and Under a Soprano Sky (1987), tend to focus less on separatist themes (like those of Malcolm X), and more on themes of love, community, and empowerment.
 She continues to explores the haiku, tanka, and sonku forms, as well as blues-influenced rhythms.
 Later works continue her experiments with forms such as the epic in Does Your House Have Lions?
 (1997), an emotional account of her brother's deadly struggle with AIDS, and the haiku in Morning Haiku (2010).

 In addition to her poetry, Sanchez's contributions to the Black Arts Movement included drama and prose.
 She began writing plays while in San Francisco in the 1960s.
 Several of her plays challenge the masculinist spirit of the movement, focusing on strong female protagonists.
 Sanchez has been recognized as a pioneering champion of black feminism.

 Contemporary works

 Her more recent contemporary endeavors include a spoken-word interlude on "Hope is an Open Window", a song co-written by Diana Ross from her 1998 album Every Day is a New Day.
 The song is featured as the sound bed for a tribute video to 9/11 that can be viewed on YouTube.
-Sanchez is currently among 20 African-American women to be a part of "Freedom's Sisters," a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.
+Sanchez is currently among 20 African-American women to be a part of Freedom's Sisters, a mobile exhibition initiated by the Cincinnati Museum Center and the Smithsonian Institution.

 Sanchez became Philadelphia's first Poet Laureate, after being appointed by Mayor Michael Nutter.
 She served in that position from 2012 to 2014.

-In 2013 Sanchez headlined the 17th annual Poetry Ink at which she read her poem "Under a Soprano Sky".
+In 2013, Sanchez headlined the 17th annual Poetry Ink, at which she read her poem "Under a Soprano Sky".

-BaddDDD Sonia Sanchez, a documentary film by Barbara Attie, Janet Goldwater and Sabrina Schmidt Gordon spotlighting Sanchez's work, career, influence and life story, was released in 2015 when it was shown at the Full Frame Documentary Film Festival The film premiered in the UK on June 22, 2016, at Rivington Place.
+BaddDDD Sonia Sanchez, a documentary film by Barbara Attie, Janet Goldwater and Sabrina Schmidt Gordon spotlighting Sanchez's work, career, influence and life story, was released in 2015, when it was shown at the Full Frame Documentary Film Festival The film premiered in the UK on June 22, 2016, at Rivington Place, London.